 It’s free and it’s good for the body and soul – go walking in Fleetwood and see what you can can see!

-If you do go walking on the sands please make sure that you keep safe.
-You can check tide times here before you set off.
+- If you do go walking on the sands please make sure that you keep safe.
+Brush up on beach safety before you go.

 Walking in Fleetwood with the help of your car

 As odd as that might sound, you might want to drive to the seafront and then enjoy your walk from there.

 In Fleetwood town centre there’s further free on-street parking, along with pay and display car parks.

 Dogs on Beaches in Fleetwood

 Marine Beach (at the back of the Marine Hall) in Fleetwood is a bathing beach, the others aren’t.

 In common with the rest of the UK, Marine Beach is subject to dog control orders throughout the bathing season.
 Please don’t walk your dog there between 1 May and 30 September or you may receive an on-the-spot fine.

 How far would you like to go walking in Fleetwood?